Veterinary Teaching Hospital

 Our one-year surgical internship program is designed to aid in the application process to a surgical residency.
 Our goals are to enable the intern to obtain further surgical experience by strengthening their surgical knowledge base, surgical techniques, and pre- and postoperative case management skills.

 Applicants are selected from a large pool of highly qualified candidates.
 Unfortunately, the demand far exceeds the supply, currently there are approximately 100 - 120 applicants for approximately 25 - 28 surgical residencies each year.
-Therefore, surgical internships are becoming the norm in the long, difficult road to becoming board certified in veterinary surgery.
+Therefore, surgical internships are becoming the norm in the difficult, rigorous road to becoming board certified in veterinary surgery.
 To qualify to apply to our surgical internship, applicants must have completed a one year rotating internship or three years in general practice.

 Surgical interns initially rotate through our specialty clinic in anesthesia, internal medicine and radiology.
 Much of the remainder of the year is spent rotating through the clinical service with our three board certified surgeons.
 In addition, our surgical intern also has rotations with the physical rehabilitation and pathology services.
 He or she is required to develop and implement a research project, and strongly encouraged to present the results at a national surgical meeting.
 Past surgical interns have presented their research at the American College of Veterinary Surgeons Symposium and the Veterinary Orthopedic Society Conference.
 Additionally, it is expected this research be submitted for publication in a peer-reviewed journal.

 If you are interested in applying for a surgical internship with us at WestVet, you may find more information on the VIRMP website.